 A web interface uses various technologies (HTML, CSS, JS, and others).
 Its implementation is divided into components by block.
 A block contains a set of technology files that represent aspects of its implementation:

-classattribute pointing to their role in the BEM subject domain (the name of the block and element).
-Block elements are accessible via the block instance JS-API.
+class attribute pointing to their role in the BEM subject domain (the name of the block and element).
+Block elements are accessible via the block instance .

 In the BEM methodology, development is modular — each block is programmed separately.
-The final source code of web pages is generated from the code of individual blocks using build procedures.
+The final source code of web pages is generated from the code of individual blocks using assembly procedures.